 By 2008, some of the contaminants released from the point sources seem to have flushed though the Squam system, as evidenced by a decline in contaminant levels in Squam's loon eggs from 2008-2010.
 However, evidence suggests that factors including ongoing high levels of adult mortality from lead fishing tackle and other anthropogenic causes continue to undermine the recovery of Squam's loon population.
-The loss of so many established, experienced adult loons has led to the immigration of new loons to fill vacant territories.
+The loss of so many established, experienced adult loons led to the immigration of new loons to fill vacant territories.
 These loons are intruding into territories, driving remaining established loons out of their territories, disrupting nesting, and, in some cases, killing chicks.
-While these behaviors are typical for territorial disputes, the effects on Squam are amplified due to high human-caused adult mortality and the resultant large number of vacant territories.
+While these behaviors are typical for territorial disputes, the effects on Squam are amplified due to high human-caused adult mortality and the resultant territorial vacancies.
 Loons have evolved to thrive in a stable environment and stable social structure, and Squam's loons have had neither since 2001.
-These disruptions seem to be evident in the ongoing decline in nesting propensity and chick survival in recent years.